Michelle Kosilek: Investigation and arrest

-That evening, Kosilek called the North Attleborough police department, stated that wife Cheryl had not come home that evening, and asked whether there had been any report of a car accident in which she might have been involved.
+That evening, Kosilek called the North Attleborough police department, stated that her wife Cheryl had not come home that evening, and asked whether there had been any report of a car accident in which she might have been involved.
 The police told Kosilek that they had found Cheryl's car, and they asked Kosilek to come to the police station.
 Kosilek agreed, requesting that an officer pick her up.

 Kosilek was twice taken in for questioning, once that day, and once on Monday, May 21.
 During this second visit, the police informed Kosilek that she was a suspect in the murder, and that they, the police, had spoken with Kosilek's son.
 Kosilek informed the police that she was going to get a lawyer, and left.

-Later that evening, just after midnight, On May 22, 1990, shortly after midnight, Kosilek crashed her car in Bedford.
+Later that evening, on May 22, 1990, shortly after midnight, Kosilek crashed her car in Bedford.
 Police observed Kosilek in the driver's seat, dressed in women's clothing, having crashed into a stop sign and some bushes.
 The officer administered field sobriety tests, determined that Kosilek was not intoxicated, and called her a cab.
 On May 24, while being stopped for speeding, Kosilek asked the officer for psychiatric services, and was transported to the psychiatric unit of a New York hospital, and subsequently was brought back to Massachusetts by the Massachusetts State Police.